Back to: ASP.NET Core Tutorials For Beginners and Professionals

 /Home/Details

 In the default route template {controller=Home}/{action=Index}/{id?}, the value Home in {controller=Home} is the default value for the Controller.
 Similarly, the value Index in {action=Index} is the default value for the action method.
-That means if we navigate to the application’s root URL, as shown below, then that request is going to be handled by the Index action method of the Home Controller class.
+That means if we navigate to the application’s root URL, as shown below, then that request will be handled by default by the Index action method of the Home Controller class.

 The following two URLs are also mapped to the Index action method of the HomeController class.